-Richard Candell has over twenty years of experience in wireless systems engineering with extensive experience in the design and evaluation of wireless communications systems.
+Dr. Richard Candell has over twenty years of experience in wireless systems engineering with extensive experience in the design and evaluation of wireless communications systems.
 Dr. Candell spent twelve years developing, testing, and deploying secure wireless technologies for commercial and defense applications.
 He served as the lead systems engineer in developing spread spectrum interference cancellation and performance evaluation strategies for satellite ground stations and mobile phased array beam steering transceivers.
 He holds patents in successive interference cancellation and transmission burst detection applied to spread-spectrum satellite communications signals.
-Dr. Candell holds a Ph.D. in Computer Science from the University of Burgundy, Dijon, France.
-He holds a BS and MS degree in Electrical Engineering from The University of Memphis.
-Dr. Candell joined the NIST in 2014 where he leads the Industrial Wireless Systems research laboratory.
+He holds a Ph.D. in Computer Science from the University of Burgundy, Dijon, France.
+He also holds a BS and MS degree in Electrical Engineering from The University of Memphis.
+Dr. Candell joined the National Institute of Standards and Technology (NIST) in the US in 2014 where he leads the Industrial Wireless Systems research laboratory.
+He is a member of the IEEE Industrial Electronics Society and the Robotics and Automation Society.
 His current research interests include the performance of mobile robotic, manufacturing, and safety applications when deployed with wireless networks as the primary mode of communications.
-Dr. Candell was the primary contributing author of the Guide to Industrial Wireless Systems Deployments (NIST AMS 300-4) and he serves as the chair of the NIST Industrial Wireless System technical working group.
+Dr. Candell was the primary contributing author of the Guide to Industrial Wireless Systems Deployments (NIST AMS 300-4) and he serves as the Chair of the IEEE P1451.5p Wireless Performance Assessment and Measurement Working Group and the NIST Industrial Wireless System technical interest group.

 Bronze Medal for developing innovative measurement methods, a state-of-the-art test bed, and extensive first-in-class measurement data sets that led to a comprehensive Guide to Industrial Wireless Systems Deployments.